Asthma

 Treatment

-Some asthmatics only need medication in the event of an attack, whereas other need medicine daily.
+Some asthmatics only need medication in the event of an attack, whereas others need medicine daily.
 There are a number of treatments:

-An asthma attack is when the symptoms of asthma get worse.
+The signs and symptoms of an asthma attack are when your general symptoms get worse.
 You might feel really short of breath, find it difficult to speak, eat or sleep and your inhaler might not be as effective.

 This may lead to medical attention and possibly hospital treatment, and in rare cases, attacks can be fatal.